timocov/dts-bundle-generator/README.md

     This case is very similar to the previous one.

     **NOTE:** some libraries with typings in `@types` (for example `react` or `react-dom`) has named exported namespace.
-As soon typings for this libraries will be imported via triple-slash directive you should import this libraries with renaming.
+    Since typings for these libraries are imported via triple-slash directive, you should import these libraries with renaming.
     For example for source

     ```ts
     import * as ReactDOM from 'react-dom';